uneeb125/obsidian-notes/5th Semester/Notes/POM/CH2 Constraints and Challenges.md

 # Mode of External impact
 ## Jobs
 - Both good and bad conditions lead to constraint
-- Balancing available jobs with the available workforce.
+- Balancing available jobs and types with the available workforce
+- Some Employers use **flexible work arrangements** to meet work output
 ## Uncertainty
 ## Stakeholder Relations